scramjs/scram-engine/README.md

 ### Special Considerations

 #### Loading Start File
-It is important to understand the two different ways in which your starting HTML file is loaded into Electron as each has subtle differences in behavior:
+It is important to understand the two different ways in which your starting `html` file is loaded into Electron as each has subtle differences in behavior:

 ##### Local Server
-By default, unless you add the `-f` option when starting the application, the specified starting HTML file is loaded into an Electron BrowserWindow from a local HTTP server running on the following address: 0.0.0.0:5050.
+By default, unless you add the `-f` option when starting the application, the specified starting `html` file is loaded into an Electron BrowserWindow from a local HTTP server running on the following address: 0.0.0.0:5050.
 The port can be changed with the `-p` option.
-Loading the starting HTML file from a local server allows your server-side application to emulate a client-side application more faithfully.
+Loading the starting `html` file from a local server allows your server-side application to emulate a client-side application more faithfully.
 For example, client-side requests that rely on the protocol of their environment will have the protocol set to `http` and the domain to `localhost`, making life much easier than trying to do the same thing with the protocol set to `file`.

 Loading the starting `html` file from a local server might cause some problems whenever you are dealing with the filesystem, so be aware of that when requiring or doing anything with filesystem paths. `require` seems to be working well, along with `__dirname` and `__filename`, but I have not tested filesystem access yet.
 If problems arise, please file issues.